raspberrypilearning/from-me-to-you/en/step_3.md

 Looking at projects that other people have made is a good way to get started.

 --- task ---
-Take a look at the [Digital cards](https://scratch.mit.edu/studios/27073994)in the Scratch studio.
+Take a look at the [Digital cards](https://scratch.mit.edu/studios/27073994) in the Scratch studio.
 These projects have all been made using skills that you have learnt during the Looking After Yourself projects.

 Click `See inside`{:class="block3motion"} to investigate how they have been created.
 --- /task ---